turgu1/picobit/README.md

      ```
        $ cp fibo.bin main/program.bin
      ```

+     You can also produce the binary from the scheme source code with the following command.
+The binary will be placed in main/program.bin:

+     ```
+       $ ./pb filo.scm
+     ```

    * Now, we compile and burn the code in the ESP32.
 The first time picobit-vm